thoom/phandlebars/README.md

 ##### path

-This convenience expression takes all of your named Silex paths and makes them available in your templates.
+This convenience expression takes all of your Silex named routes and makes them available in your templates.

-If your named path "login" has a path of "/login", you'd use:
+If your named route "login" has a path of "/login", you'd use:

     {{path "login" }}

-If your named path "section" has a path of "/section/{section}", you'd use:
+If your named route "section" has a path of "/section/{section}", you'd use:

     {{path "section" section="my-section" }}